sjinks/wp-two-factor-auth/readme.txt

 4. Admin settings page.

 == Changelog ==
+= 4.0.2 =
+* Added PHP 5.3 check at activation
+* Added mcrypt support check at activation
+* Removed namespace in the Base32 class for better PHP support.

 = 4.0.1 =
 * Made the button on the login page blue so it's more clear that it's a button.
 * Fixed some typos.